 If I make a complaint to the condo board about my neighbour, will the condo board protect my identity?

 Yes.
 Under the Personal Information Protection Act, condo boards cannot disclose who made the complaint.
-Your neighbour can ask for a copy of the complaint, but the condo board is required to remove any and all information that could identify you as the person who made the complaint.
+Your neighbour can ask for a copy of the complaint, but the condo board must remove any and all information that could identify you as the person who made the complaint.

 For more information read Ask Maria: Getting Personal and Personal Information Protection Act – FAQs for Condominium Corporations (question 18).